trendmicro/cloudone-filestorage-plugins/post-scan-actions/gcp-python-slack-notification/README.md

 ### LocalMachine

-1. Login to the Google cloud SDK
+1. Login to the Google Cloud SDK

    ```sh
    gcloud init